 It’s something we try to put off thinking about until the very end.
 September arrives, and we submit our ERAS applications with a sigh of relief.
-October rolls in, and with wide eyes and big smiles we see the interviews trickle into our inbox.
-The winter months are filled with overstuffed suitcases, airplane pretzels, and Airbnb as we travel near and far for interviews.
+October rolls in, and with wide eyes and big smiles, we see the interviews trickle into our inbox.
+The winter months are filled with overstuffed suitcases, airplane pretzels, and Airbnbs as we travel near and far for interviews.

 Ranking programs is an intensely personal process.
-It’s a time of introspection to figure out what is really important to oneself—prestige, location, and cost of living, just to name a few considerations.
-Throw in a couples match or a prelim year, and you have really added some layers to your tough decisions.
-Do not take the NRMP Rank List lightly – this ultimately determines where you match and will be spending the next 3-7 years for residency.
+It’s a time of introspection to figure out what is really important—prestige, location, and cost of living, just to name a few considerations.
+Throw in a couples match or a prelim year, and you have even more layers to consider.

+You do not have to include every program you interviewed at, but you might choose to do so depending on how you feel about the programs.
 Putting a program on your rank order list (ROL) creates a binding commitment if you match there.
-If you are opening an envelope on Match Day, you have to accept that the name on that piece of paper can be any program from your rank list.
+If you are opening an envelope on Match Day, you have to accept that the name on the piece of paper can be any program from your rank list.

-Myth: Rank only your favorite programs.
+2. Myth: Only rank your favorite programs.

 Truth: A shorter rank list increases the risk of not matching.

 Evidence shows that a shorter rank list correlates to a higher risk of not matching.
-With every program you choose not to rank, ask yourself: Is this a risk I am willing to take?
+With every program you choose not to rank, ask yourself: Is not matching a risk I am willing to take?

-Myth: Rank programs in order of where you think you’ll match.
+3. Myth: Rank programs in order of where you think you’ll match.

 Truth: It’s a combination of both, but most importantly, it’s something no one else can decide for you.

-Some people argue for the twenty column spreadsheet, with each column weighted to sum to a score assigned to each program.
-Others say they follow their gut instinct, their “sense of belonging”, and rank with their hearts.
-I say—it is up to you.
+The truth is your decision must be based on a combination of factors.
 If your partner has a job in a certain area, perhaps location is the most important thing, and you can adapt to other factors.
 If you want to buy a house for your spouse and kids instead of living in a one bedroom apartment with a roommate, maybe you will choose a small town instead of a big city.
-And if you simply want to pursue the best quality training, you can do so.
-Just figure out what is important to you, and own it without regrets.
+And if you simply want to pursue the best quality training possible, rank possible programs with that top-of-mind.